ricardopieper/donkey-lang/Freyr VM.md

 =======

 All instructions are 32 bits in length.
+All instructions increment the instruction pointer by 1 unless explicitly documented otherwise.

 There are pseudo-ops, flags, and operands.
 At this point, the bit pattern of each pseudo-operation is not final.
 The bit layout should be final,